kailinwei/using-OBS/docs/navigation-structure.md

 **5.** Copy the Primary stream key and paste it on the Stream Key section on OBS.

-<em>**Note**: If you don’t go to this web page, you should login first and click it again.</em>
+<em>**Note**: If you don’t go to this web page, you should log in first and click it again.</em>

 ![_INSERT IMAGE2.1.7_](https://github.com/kailinwei/using-OBS/blob/gh-pages/assets/images/task2.1.7.png?raw=true "Copy And Paste")

-Now, we finished make connection between OBS studio and streaming website.
+Now, we finished making connections between OBS studio and the streaming website.
 You can start streaming with **Start Streaming** button on the bottom right.

 ### Task 2.2 Set Up Your Display Screen ###

 The following steps only appear for connection to streaming website.
 There is no streaming source on the screen yet, so if you clicked the Start Streaming button in the previous step, you will be broadcasting only a black screen.

-Now, We will guide you through about how to add display source and web camera on your streaming screen.
+Now, We will guide you through how to add a display source and web camera to your streaming screen.

 **1.** Go back to the main screen and click the **+** button on the Sources tap.